History of the Jews in Russia: Modern-day Russia

-Today, the Jewish population of Russia is shrinking due to small family sizes, and high rates of assimilation and intermarriage.
+The contemporary Jewish population of Russia is shrinking due to small family sizes, and high rates of assimilation and intermarriage.
 This shrinkage has been slowed by some Russian-Jewish emigrants having returned from abroad, especially from Germany.
 The great majority of up to 90% of children born to a Jewish parent are the offspring of mixed marriages, and most Jews have only one or two children.

 The EuroStars young adults program provides Jewish learning and social activities in 32 cities across Russia.
 Some have described a 'renaissance' in the Jewish community inside Russia since the beginning of the 21st century.

+The Chief Rabbi of Russia, Rabbi Berel Lazar, spoke out against the Russian invasion of Ukraine, called Russia to withdraw and for an end to the war, and offered to mediate.
+The Chief Rabbi of Moscow, Pinchas Goldschmidt, left Russia after he refused a request from state officials to publicly support the Russian invasion of Ukraine.
+On 30 June 2023, Goldschmidt was designated in Russia as a foreign agent.

 Historical demographics

 a The Jewish population data for all of the years includes Mountain Jews, Georgian Jews, Bukharan Jews (or Central Asian Jews), Krymchaks (all per the 1959 Soviet census), and Tats.

 b The data is from 1925.

 c The data is from 1941.

 d The data is from 2014.

 e Does not include 192 Karaim.